International Emergency Insurance

 - University Sponsored Travel- Any means by which the University approves, funds, manages, promotes, admits into, or operates international activities whether directly or through a subcontractor; this included volunteers and agents of the university.

-- Personal Deviation- The university provided emergency insurance for international travel will cover a maximum of 14 days personal deviation, if you plant to travel before and/or after the dates of your university-approved or university-sponsored travel.
+- Personal Deviation- The university provided emergency insurance for international travel will cover a maximum of 14 days personal deviation, if you plan to travel before and/or after the dates of your university-approved or university-sponsored travel.
 If you are adding more that 14 days personal deviation, you will need to purchase your own additional insurance coverage.

 Awareness: Emergencies can escalate quickly when you are traveling away from home.
 To ensure the best possible coverage George Mason University has acquired the insurance services of Mercer Campus Travel Assistance Service.
 Mercer, in partnership with Chubb Insurance Company and iJet, provide evacuation, emergency and informational services.